Freshbrewed/angstrom-yocto/README.md

 **BEWARE.
 You need AT LEAST 20GB of disk space.**
 Procedure takes lots of disk space since every single component has to be downloaded, extracted and baked inside the system image.
-Once the procedure is over, you may free up space by deleting cache, backups and downloads inside the project.
+Once the procedure is over, you may free up space by deleting cache, backups and downloads inside the project, leaving you only with a system image.

 Ubuntu/Debian dependencies
 ```bash